tatumamckinnis/Nbody/README.md

 <br>

 You'll see four TODO comments in the loop of the `main` method.
 Completing these will make your simulation run correctly and provide an animation of the simulation.

-Completing the last TODO first will show a non-moving image for each body in the simulation. _**You'll write a for-each loop over each `CelestialBody` object referenced in the array**_ `bodies` in the `main` method.
-In the loop you'll call the `CelestialBody.draw` method on each `CelestialBody` in the array, the `draw` method is already written and draws an image at the body's location for the body on which it's called.

-Most of the other TODOs in the outer, simulation loop require implementing a loop body, just as the drawing TODO used a loop over all the bodies. **You'll need to fill in the loop body**.
-There are three loops:
-1. Fill two arrays with x- and y- forces; the first loop.
-2. Call `update` on each body, using `dt` and the corresponding elements of these arrays as parameters.
-3. Call `draw` on each body.
+The four TODOs are:

-- Create an `xForces` array and `yForces` array.
+1. Create an `xForces` array and `yForces` array.
 Each should have the same size as the number of bodies in the simulation.
-You'll make new arrays on each iteration of the outer/simulation loop.
-- Calculate the net x and y forces for each body, storing these in the `xForces` and `yForces` arrays respectively.
-You'll need to loop over bodies to do this, updating array entries in your loop.
-You'll call `calcNetForceExertedByX`, for example, to determine the values stored in the `xForces` array.
+2. Calculate the net x and y forces for each body, storing these in the `xForces` and `yForces` arrays respectively.
+You can use the `CelestialBody` methods you wrote previously to do this.
-- Call update on each of the bodies.
-This will update each body's position and velocity.
-Again, you'll write a loop over bodies to do this.
-A separate loop after the previous one.
-The empty loops are given to you in the code.
+3. Call `update` on each body, using `dt` and the corresponding elements of these arrays as parameters.
+4. Call `draw` on each body.

 </details>